 If you want to expand your business and begin shipping your product internationally, then you should consider applying for a VAT number or VAT ID.

-Fortunately, while the prospect might seem intimidating, value-added tax isn’t as complicated as it sounds, although ensuring that you are well informed about VAT registration numbers can prove difficult.
+Fortunately, while the prospect might seem intimidating, the value-added tax isn’t as complicated as it sounds, although ensuring that you are well informed about VAT registration numbers can prove difficult.

 The internet is full of thousands of different articles, all with small pieces of the information you require.
 Within this article, you’ll find much of the fundamental knowledge you need about VAT numbers and how they can affect your business.